iauns/cpm/README.md

 =============

 Below is a sample of a CMakeLists.txt file that uses 3 modules.
+The modules
-The modules are a module to include platform specific OpenGL headers, an axis aligned bounding box implementation, and G-truc's GLSL vector math library.
+include: platform specific OpenGL headers, an axis aligned bounding box implementation, and G-truc's GLSL vector math library.
 See the next section for a full explanation of how to use CPM and work with the namespaces it creates.
 The following CMakeLists.txt is self-contained and will build as-is.
-CMakeLists.txt:
+CMakeLists.txt.
+Feel free to ignore the 'Setup Source' section as it exists only to make this example self contained:

 ```cmake
   cmake_minimum_required(VERSION 2.8.7 FATAL_ERROR)